hope-mbuthye38/instaclonery/README.md

 2. Create a virtual environment

- 1. Install a virtual environment
+3. Install a virtual environment

-2. python3.8 -m venv Virtual
+4. python3.8 -m venv Virtual
 To activate the virtual environment we just created, run

 source virtual/bin/activate

-3. pip install django==2.2
+5. pip install django==2.2

-1. Create django project
+6. Create django project

 django-admin startproject instapp .

-2. create django app
+7. create django app

 django-admin startapp instanry

-3. Create a database
+8. Create a database
 You'll need to create a new postgress database, Type the following command to access postgress

  $ psql
 Then run the following query to create a new database named insta

 ## create database instanry
-4.Install dependencies
+9. Install dependencies
 To install the requirements from requirements.txt file,

 pip install -r requirements.txt
-5.Create Database migrations
+10. Create Database migrations
 Making migrations on postgres using django

 python manage.py makemigrations gallery then run the command below;

 python manage.py migrate
-6.Run the app
+11. Run the app
 To run the application on your development machine,

 python manage.py runserver